mxjoly/pwa-webpack-plugin/README.md

 #### themeColor

-The theme color for your icons.
+The theme color for your common icons.
 By default `"#ffffff"`.

 #### use